nphyx/tw2k-pl/README.md

 (second one has all its sector info hidden so I don't give up too much of my own intel)

 Maybe sometime I'll put a legend in there, but hopefully you can figure it out in the meanwhile.
+The lines and nodes have hover tooltips, which are viewable when opened in a browser (but not in most image preview programs).

 Requires
 --------